Local Artist Event | Local Artwork for Your Home

 Circle Furniture Local Artist Event

-We are thrilled to launch our new local fine art program at our Seaport store on May.
-23rd.
-One of our core values is ‘community’, and we believe that sustainable, modern, organic furniture and beautiful, local, fine art go hand in hand.
-We invite you to our Seaport store so you can see the gorgeous, unique fine art from some of the region’s best multi-media artists.
-There’s nothing like fine art to complete the look of your newly furnished room.
+We are excited to share our local fine art program at our Seaport store.
+One of our core values is ‘community,’ and we believe that sustainable, modern, organic furniture and beautiful, local fine art go hand in hand.
+We invite you to visit our Seaport location to explore the gorgeous, unique fine art from some of the region’s best multi-media artists.
+There's nothing like fine art to complete the room of your dreams!

 Amy Aker: